AaronGS1999/Drosophila_Tensorflow/README.md

 To generate this type of photos, 5 flies per cell were placed in the 6 central cells of the grid in the case of density 100 and 10 in the case of density 200 and photos were taken.
 Subsequently, the photos were divided into 20 fragments as mentioned above and the best-focused fragments were accumulated.

-Then, with a script, the photos are generated with the selected fragments.
+Then, with a script, the artificial photos are generated with the selected fragments.

 ---